Benefits of Rereading the

 Repeated reading strengthens an understanding of the pattern, rhythm and pronunciation of text.
 Developing a deeper understanding of phonemic awareness involves identifying, hearing and manipulating separate sounds in words, an important early stage of learning to read.
-Reading aloud promotes the connection between the correct pronunciation and spelling.
-This will only grow through the exposure to the same vocabulary.
+Reading aloud promotes the connection between correct pronunciation and spelling.
+This will only grow through exposure to the same vocabulary.

 Repeated reading provides an opportunity to develop a deep understanding of a book’s plot or character development something not possible reading a book once.
 Exploring the text and illustrations helps children delve into the story’s message and make new connections, preparing them for more complex narratives.
 Rereading provides an opportunity to answer more complex and elaborative questions and offer judgements and opinions.

 Interestingly, research shows repeated reading doesn’t benefit secondary aged students.
 It claims “secondary pupils are falling behind in their reading because they are not moving on from writers they first met in primary school.”
 However, Andrew McCallum argues in The Guardian the research is missing the point of what reading is about.
 He argues for the benefits of older children rereading their favourite books.
 Find out more about using picture books with older children.

 As a teacher, I loved rereading some books, but others were a chore.
 Do reread your students favourite books in the classroom?
 What about parents, do enjoy rereading your child’s favourite books?